projectcontour/contour/changelogs/unreleased/5934-izturn-minor.md

-## Backend Protocol Selection
+## Gateway API Backend Protocol Selection

-Contour now enables end-users to specify backend protocols by setting the backend Service's [ServicePort.AppProtocol](https://kubernetes.io/docs/concepts/services-networking/service/#application-protocol) parameter.
-The accepted values for it is `kubernetes.io/h2c`.
-It's important to note that the `kubernetes.io/ws` is enabled default for `GatewayAPI`, If `AppProtocol` is set, any other configurations, such as the annotation: `projectcontour.io/upstream-protocol.{protocol}` will be disregarded.
+For Gateway API, Contour now enables end-users to specify backend protocols by setting the backend Service's [ServicePort.AppProtocol](https://kubernetes.io/docs/concepts/services-networking/service/#application-protocol) parameter.
+The accepted values are `kubernetes.io/h2c` and `kubernetes.io/ws`.
+Note that websocket upgrades are already enabled by default for Gateway API.
+If `AppProtocol` is set, any other configurations, such as the annotation: `projectcontour.io/upstream-protocol.{protocol}` will be disregarded.